pochita30/CS50_Final_Project/README.md

 > * Interactive Quizzes: Challenge yourself with interactive quizzes that test your knowledge of German vocabulary.
 > * Progress Tracking: Monitor your progress over time and see how your vocabulary skills improve.

+Moreover, "German Vocab Quest" encompasses a unique structure.
+The index.html page asks for the input from user.
+The main application seamlessly integrates multiple question and answer sets, each residing in its dedicated HTML file, such as q1.html, q2.html, and more.
+This modular approach allows for easy management of content and ensures a dynamic and ever-expanding question database.

+Whether you're preparing for language exams, planning a trip to Germany, or simply enthusiastic about language acquisition, "German Vocab Quest" provides an enjoyable and efficient means to master the German language.
+Start your language adventure today, and watch your vocabulary flourish!
 Whether you're preparing for exams, planning a trip to Germany, or simply passionate about learning languages, "German Vocab Quest" makes mastering German vocabulary an enjoyable journey.
 Start your language adventure today and watch your vocabulary grow!